alexgo-io/alex-v1-docs/trading-lending-and-borrowing/trading-pool/README.md

 ## Glossary

-### Swap Transaction
-A swap transaction refers to a type of operation whereby a user exchanges a given quantity of one cryptocurrency token for another.
-Within the context of the ALEX Trading Pool, swap transactions are executed using predefined token pairs existing within a pre-established liquidity pool.

 ### Base Token
 The base token is the cryptocurrency token that a user currently possesses and submits during a swap transaction.

-### Target Token
-Also known as the "quoted" token, the target token is the cryptocurrency token that a user will receive as a result of a swap transaction.

-### Factor
-The factor is a multiplier (scaling factor) defined within a token pair pool, playing a critical role in determining the value of `dy` (amount of target token) given `dx` (amount of base token) and the pool balances of each token.
-Together with the token principals, the factor constitutes the pool identifier that is utilized to retrieve the pool details.

 ### Dx
 The amount of the token-x involved in liquidity and trading operations.